 John Reid has spent three decades cutting up his savings to highlight human rights abuses uncovered by Amnesty International.

-Now the controversial artist brings his carefully crafted politically powerful artwork to Southern Cross University to continue working alongside students in the School of Law and Justice at the Gold Coast campus.
+Now the controversial artist brings his carefully crafted politically powerful artwork to Southern Cross University to continue working alongside students in the Faculty of Business, Law and Arts at the Gold Coast campus.

 Reid has been working on the same ominous, visually compelling work for more than 35 years.
 The detailed collage is made from Australian legal tender – cold hard cash – that has been cut and shaped into a haunting writhing human figure on archival card.